ibm-cloud-docs/Cloudant/offerings/gdpr.md

 The GDPR seeks to create a harmonized data protection law framework across the EU.
-It aims to give citizens back the control of their personal data, while it imposes strict rules on those who host and "process" this data, anywhere in the world.
+It aims to give citizens back the control of their personal data, while it imposes strict rules on the ones who host and "process" this data, anywhere in the world.
 The Regulation also introduces rules that relate to the free movement of personal data within and outside the EU.
 {: shortdesc}